 There are a number of ways to keep fit and healthy in Cap d’Agde, some obvious and some not so.
 Below are 10 good options for keeping fit whilst in the resort.

 The other option is the outdoor gym area in the camp site.
 This is only accessible though if you are staying in the Rene Oltra camp site in the resort (the only camp site there is).
-There is limited equipment and if using it you are open to everyone watching and they walk close by on the way to the beach to and from the camp site, meaning that there is not much privacy.
-Indeed, the gym in Natureva Spa is really your best option but if you want something free and just to do some basic exercises the oudoor gym might well be sufficient for you.
+There is limited equipment and, if using it, you are open to everyone watching and they walk close by on the way to the beach to and from the camp site, meaning that there is not much privacy.
+Indeed, the gym in Natureva Spa is really your best option but, if you want something free and just to do some basic exercises, the outdoor gym might well be sufficient for you.

 A number of people use the beach for jogging in the early mornings i.e. between 7am and 10am.
-Before 10 am the beach is usually quiet enough still for jogging along the seafront.
-Running on the hard sand by the water;s edge is a great workout and its a real nice time of the day to enjoy the sea front before the crowds arrive.
-If you ever doubted the benefits of beach running you might want to read this.
-Beach running, for example, is said to burn 30% more calories than road running because your feet sink slightly deeper into the sand and more energy is thus needed.
+Before 10 am, the beach is usually quiet enough still for jogging along the seafront.
+Running on the hard sand by the water edge is a great workout and it is a really nice time of the day to enjoy the seafront, before the crowds arrive.
+If you ever doubted the benefits of beach running, you might want to read this.
+Beach running, for example, is said to burn 30% more calories than road running, because your feet sink slightly deeper into the sand and more energy is thus needed.
 From an experience point of view though, this is a wonderful way to appreciate what is a stunning view when the sun is out.

-Walking though is a great way to enjoy the resort without having to make too much of a concerted effort such as when going to the gym.
+Walking is a great way to enjoy the resort and keep fit, without having to make too much of a concerted effort such as when going to the gym.
 What we also tended to do was make sure we did at least two full beach walks every day, meaning the full length and both ways of the beach and twice.
-That should equate I believe to around 5 miles (8Km) of walking every day and certainly helps to keep some level of basic fitness.
+That should equate, I believe, to around 5 miles (8Km) of walking every day and certainly helps to keep some level of basic fitness.
 The beautiful thing about this form of exercise is that walking up and then down the beach can be enjoyed as you people watch and enjoy dipping into the water along the way.

-The idea of skipping without any rope might at first seem peculiar but as you can see from the video below, its not only possible but an extremely good idea.
-The real benefit of no rope skipping is that in a place such as Cap d’Agde, this is perfect is you have limited space, want to avoid havijg to carry any fitness equipment and want to avoid any costs, whilst still getting a great fitness work-out!
+The idea of skipping without any rope might at first seem peculiar but, as you can see from the video below, it is not only possible but an extremely good idea.
+The real benefit of no rope skipping is that, in a place such as Cap d’Agde, this is perfect if you have limited space, want to avoid having to carry any fitness equipment and want to avoid any costs, whilst still getting a great fitness work-out!
 Take a look at the video and see what you think.
 No rope skipping is what I started to do in my camp spot last season and it’s a great idea!